-It is a lot easier than you think to paint a Christmas tree for your wall.
-It took me less than 10 minutes to pain this extra-large tree, and I’m no artist!
+It is easier than you think to paint a Christmas tree for your wall.
+Painting this extra-large tree took me less than 10 minutes, and I’m no artist!

 Living in a narrow long Victorian terrace house, I’m a big fan of flat Christmas trees.
 I can still make my home look festive without compromising on space.

 In the past, I’ve made them out of old branches and a wooden Christmas tree with knobs.
 Last year’s flat Christmas tree was made from decorated wood slices.
 This year I thought I’d go for the flatest tree possible, a large painted tree.

 I found a large frame in my craft shed that was perfect for this tree.
 But the Christmas tree could be painted on large paper or a drop sheet and hung on the wall.